5 Things You Can Do with Your Tax Refund

 If you’re expecting a tax refund this year, think about putting that money to work toward your financial goals, whatever they may be.

-But before you do anything with your refund, make sure you don’t need that money to cover any essential or unexpected expenses right now (e.g., car repairs, unexpected bills, etc.).
+But before you do anything with your refund, make sure you don’t need that money to cover any essential expenses right now (e.g., car repairs, unexpected bills, etc.).
 In fact, it’s a good idea to check in on your emergency fund to make sure that it’s in good shape.

 If your emergency fund is in order, here are five other ways you could put your tax refund to good use.